I’m at a loss and I don’t know where to begin.

 I’m in Paris as I write this, but I’m not enjoying myself as much as the previous times I’ve been here.
 I’d be a jackass if I said I don’t love Paris.
 I do.
 This really is one of my favorite cities.

 Somehow, though, this stay is difficult.
-It’s complex, but I’ll try and explain.
+It’s weird, but I’ll try and explain.

-I’m fully cognizant it has much to do with returning here after this year’s trip to Uganda.
-I think that anything negative I say about being in Paris will come off as condescending to anyone that hasn’t been here … maybe even to those that have.
+I’m fully aware it has much to do with returning here after this year’s trip to Uganda.
+I think that anything negative I say about being in Paris will come off as condescending to anyone that hasn’t been here … or even to those that have.

-However, traveling to the developing world always seems to make me somewhat despondent after I return.
-The few times I’ve been to eastern or southern Africa, or the Dominican Republic, for that matter, I’ve felt this way.
+Traveling to the developing world always seems to make me somewhat despondent after I return.
+The few times I’ve been to eastern or southern Africa (or even when I lived for a short time in Africa), or the Dominican Republic, for that matter, I’ve felt this way.
 This time, though, it seems more intense.
 Maybe because I haven’t really returned home.

 I am fully aware the contrast between the slums in Africa and the affluence of Paris plays a huge part in how I feel right now.